sirjoaogoncalves/SocialApp/README.md

 Introducing SocialApp, a hands-on showcase of my full-stack development skills inspired by the Threads app.
 SocialApp is more than a school project; it's a practical demonstration of my ability to apply theoretical knowledge to real-world scenarios, drawing inspiration from industry leaders.
 Welcome to a project that combines academic excellence with modern app trends.

+## PLANNING

+Design and Develop UI
+- Create necessary components using Chakra UI components.
+- Design and implement the user interface.
+- Add styling and responsiveness using Chakra UI.
+- Implement navigation and routing using React Router.
+Node.js + Express API
+- Set up the server (server.js).
+- Connect to MongoDB using Mongoose and set up basic routes.
+Develop REST API Endpoints
+- Define routes for various functionalities (CRUD operations).
+- Create controllers to handle business logic for each route.
+- Implement interaction with MongoDB using Mongoose for data storage and retrieval.
+Test Your API Endpoints
+- Test the API endpoints using Postman.
+- Ensure that data is being stored and retrieved correctly.
+Connect React UI with Node.js Express API
+- Update React UI components to fetch data from the API.
+- Connect UI components to relevant API endpoints.
+- Ensure that data is being displayed correctly on the UI.
+Add Authentication
+- Implement user authentication using JWT.
+- Ensure that user data is securely stored and protected.

 ## FEATURES

  This project reflects key features: